 That's why your child needs YOU to help her.

 You have the brain needed to advocate for your child and work with medical staff to figure out what position will work best for the procedure!

 3 THINGS YOU'LL WANT TO KEEP IN MIND WHEN CHOOSING A COMFORT POSITION:

-1. The procedure (or what part of the body needs access by staff)
+1. The procedure (or what part of the body needs to be accessed by staff)

 Certain positions would not work well if staff needs access to different parts of the body.
 Think about where the medical professional would need access & if your position would give her that access.
 Don't be afraid to ask the medical professional if the position would work for the procedure.

-Older kids who are incredibly fearful and express that through their body would need you to have the ability to help secure their limbs!
+Older kids who are incredibly fearful and express that through their bodies would need you to have the ability to help secure their limbs!
 Does your comfort position allow you to do that?

 3. Your child's temperament & typical response to all things medical

 Using your knowledge about how your child typically responds to medical procedures, pick the comfort position that would work best to help your child hold still while giving him/her as much (wanted) touch as possible.

 All of these things should lead to you picking the safest, most comforting position for your child!